tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 Even before I start working with a client in the very first meeting I always make sure I ask questions about business model, team structure, company priorities and more.
 These don't always feel relevant to the specific request but help me better map out both the work I need to do and the stakeholders that need to see it.

-The more you [understand an organization](https://tomcritchlow.com/2018/10/29/ways-of-seeing/) the better you can understand context.
+The more you understand an organization the better you can understand context{% include tufte-sn.html id="waysseeing" content="I wrote a whole post called <a href='https://tomcritchlow.com/2018/10/29/ways-of-seeing/'>ways of seeing</a> that explores ideas around sensemaking inside an organization" %}.

 ## Overlapping contexts